Lectem/BadAccessGuards/README.md

 - Teams working on real-time/legacy projects
 - Teams working with concurrency a lot
   - Especially with frequent onboarding of newcomers
+- Toolchain vendors that would like to propose a lighter version of ThreadSanitizer shadow algorithm

 # Goals/Features